wdk-docs/jsdoc-docs/source/about/getting-started.rst

 if the function is a constructor for a class, you can indicate this by adding a ``@constructor`` tag.

-{% example “Use a JSDoc tag to describe your code” %}

 .. code-block:: js
+   :caption: Use a JSDoc tag to describe your code

    /**
     * Represents a book.